You need to book your screening test yourself.

 How to book a cervical screening test

-You do not need to be a patient of a particular GP or clinic to have your screening test done there.
+But you do not need to be a patient of a GP or clinic to have your screening test done there.

-You may have to delay having a cervical screening if you:
+You may have to delay having a cervical screening test if you:

 - are pregnant now